Fresh Basil Leaf Appetizers with a Kick

 Tips

-• You may also use cream cheese in place of shredable cheese, but in that case I would leave the chiles whole and mix by hand.
+You may also use cream cheese in place of shredded cheese, but in that case I would leave the chiles whole and mix by hand.
+And of course, the recipe would no longer be vegan or dairy-free.

-• Not only should you not pick the leaves of the basil plants when they are flowering, but you should never pick more than one third of the leaves at any one time.
+You should never pick more than one third of the basil leaves on a plant at any one time.

-• If you continue to chop off the top of the plant you will prevent it from flowering, which will prevent bitter tasting leaves.
+If you continue to chop off the top of the plant you will prevent it from flowering, which will prevent bitter tasting leaves.
+You want to pinch off the buds before they flower.

 Leave a Reply